rosanafcunha/website_rosanafcunha/content/post/second paper/index.md

 ---
-featured: false
+featured: true
 reading_time: false
-summary: Talk about the Asteroidea Class to the undergraduate students at the Universidade Estadual de Feira de Santana (UEFS)
+summary: Taxonomy of the sea stars (#Echinodermata: Asteroidea) from Bahia State, including ontogenetic variation and an illustrated key to the Brazilian species
 authors:
 date: 2021-04-15
 profile: false